mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [Weighted Least-Squares Estimator](@id DCWLSStateEstimationSolutionManual)
-To solve the DC state estimation and derive WLS estimates using JuliaGrid, the process initiates by defining the types `PowerSystem` and `Measurement`.
+To solve the DC state estimation and derive WLS estimates using JuliaGrid, the process initiates by defining `PowerSystem` and `Measurement` types.
 Here is an illustrative example:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide